 These problems may be reduced or avoided if everyone plans for two possible mediation sessions.
 People now sometimes have unplanned two-session mediations where they push hard – and unsuccessfully – to settle in one session and then mediate again later.
 While this may eventually produce good resolutions, it does not provide the benefits of a planned early two-session mediation process – being better organized and more humane.

-A PETSM process is not appropriate for every case but lawyers should consider asking for it and mediators should consider offering it as an option when appropriate.
+A two-stage mediation process is not appropriate for every case but lawyers should consider asking for it and mediators should consider offering it as an option when appropriate.
 This would be especially valuable when mediators and lawyers do not plan carefully before mediation sessions.
-Even when people do prepare carefully, they may learn things during mediation that significantly changes their perspectives, and so they still may not feel ready to settle in a single session.
+Even when people do prepare carefully, they may learn things during mediation that significantly change their perspectives, and so they still may not feel ready to settle in a single session.

 At the first session, the parties may be ready to settle.
 If so, a second mediation session would not be needed.
 If parties plan for the possibility of a second session, they are less likely to feel pressured to settle in the first session.